INTERVIEW WITH POPE FRANCIS

 “But it is difficult to speak of the Society,” continues Pope Francis.
 “When you express too much, you run the risk of being misunderstood.
 The Society of Jesus can be described only in narrative form.
 Only in narrative form do you discern, not in a philosophical or theological explanation, which allows you rather to discuss.
 The style of the Society is not shaped by discussion, but by discernment, which of course presupposes discussion as part of the process.
 The mystical dimension of discernment never defines its edges and does not complete the thought.
 The Jesuit must be a person whose thought is incomplete, in the sense of open-ended thinking.
 There have been periods in the Society in which Jesuits have lived in an environment of closed and rigid thought, more instructive-ascetic than mystical: this distortion of Jesuit life gave birth to the Epitome Instituti.”

-The pope is referring to a compendium, made for practical purposes, that came to be seen as a replacement for the Constitutions.
+The pope is referring to a compendium, formulated in the 20th century for practical purposes, that came to be seen as a replacement for the Constitutions.
 The formation of Jesuits for some time was shaped by this text, to the extent that some never read the Constitutions, the foundational text.
 During this period, in the pope’s view, the rules threatened to overwhelm the spirit, and the Society yielded to the temptation to explicate and define its charism too narrowly.

 I am wondering if there are figures among the Jesuits, from the origins of the Society to the present date, that have affected him in a particular way, so I ask the pope who they are and why.
-He begins by mentioning Ignatius Loyola [founder of the Jesuits] and Francis Xavier, but then focuses on a figure who is not as well known to the general public: Peter Faber (1506-46), from Savoy.
-He was one of the first companions of St Ignatius, in fact the first, with whom he shared a room when the two were students at the University of Paris.
+He begins by mentioning Ignatius Loyola [founder of the Jesuits] and Francis Xavier, but then focuses on a figure that other Jesuits certainly know, but who is of course not as well known to the general public: Peter Faber (1506-46), from Savoy.
+He was one of the first companions of St. Ignatius, in fact the first, with whom he shared a room when the two were students at the University of Paris.
 The third roommate was Francis Xavier.
-Pius IX declared Faber blessed on 5 September 1872, and the cause for his canonisation is still open.
+Pius IX declared Faber blessed on Sept.
+5, 1872, and the cause for his canonization is still open.

 The pope cites an edition of Faber’s works, which he asked two Jesuit scholars, Miguel A. Fiorito and Jaime H. Amadeo, to edit and publish when he was provincial superior of the Jesuits in Argentina.
 An edition that he particularly likes is the one by Michel de Certeau.
-I ask the pope why he is so impressed by Faber.
+I ask the pope why he is so impressed by Faber, and which of Faber’s traits he finds particularly moving.

 “[His] dialogue with all,” the pope says, “even the most remote and even with his opponents; his simple piety, a certain naïveté perhaps, his being available straightaway, his careful interior discernment, the fact that he was a man capable of great and strong decisions but also capable of being so gentle and loving.”

-Michel de Certeau characterised Faber simply as “the reformed priest,” for whom interior experience, dogmatic expression and structural reform are inseparable.
-The pope then continues with a reflection on the true face of the founder of the Society.
+As Pope Francis lists these personal characteristics of his favorite Jesuit I understand just how much this figure has truly been a model for his own life.
+Michel de Certeau, S.J., characterized Faber simply as “the reformed priest,” for whom interior experience, dogmatic expression and structural reform are intimately inseparable.
+I begin to understand, therefore, that Pope Francis is inspired precisely by this kind of reform.
+At this point the pope continues with a reflection on the true face of the fundador of the Society of Jesus, Ignatius of Loyola.

 “My authoritarian and quick manner of making decisions led me to have serious problems and to be accused of being ultraconservative.
 I lived a time of great interior crisis when I was in Cordova.
 To be sure, I have never been like Blessed Imelda [a goody-goody], but I have never been a right-winger.
 It was my authoritarian way of making decisions that created problems.